meiikoo/e-Portfolio/README.md

 # 👋 Welcome to My E-Portfolio

 Hi, I'm Hao Wang, and this is my professional digital portfolio.
-Use the sections below to explore my background, achievements, and career goals.
+Please use the sections below to explore my background, achievements, and career goals.

 ---